mzhukovaucsb/mzhukovaucsb.github.io/_pages/about.md

 I participated in Google's Computer Science Research Mentorship Program (2023a cohort), Google's PhD Fellowhip Summit, and Google's Product Inclusion & Equity Summit.
 I have spent Summer 2022 and Summer 2023 as a Knowledge Engineer Intern at Amazon Alexa AI.
 I also won the Amazon Alexa Prize SocialBot Grand Challenge 5 as part of the GauchoChat team.

-I am skilled in Conversational AI, Research, and Product Management and excited to apply these skills to the advancement of innovative technologies!
+I am skilled in Generative AI, Customer Research, and Product Management and excited to apply these skills to the advancement of innovative technologies!

 **I am currently looking for a Summer'24 Internship.**